 It can be frustrating to return home from a fantastic year, semester or summer abroad only to find that the people who have been closest to you are not interested in hearing the details.
 This is a very common complaint!
 It is also not unusual for students to feel a bit glum during the first few months after returning home, and to spend a lot of time scheming about ways to go abroad again.
 Learn more about reverse culture shock here, and explore resources to deal with it here.
 We encourage you to consider the following suggestions:

 - Keep in touch with the friends you made overseas.

 - Get involved in activities that allow you to develop and practice your interests and language skills.
 This will help you meet new friends with similar interests.

 - Keep your experience alive by talking to interested sophomores and juniors who are planning to study abroad and are anxious to benefit from your enthusiasm and expert knowledge.
 There are many ways to do this.
 We organize a study abroad fair, information sessions, and pre-departure orientations.
 We would love your help!

-- Participate in returnee activities sponsored by OGE.
+- Participate in returnee activities sponsored by OGE, such as the OGE Ambassador Program.
 In addition to the Mentor and Language Exchange Program that we run, there will be a variety of other events that interested returnees will organize.
-You may even want to join the Overseas Studies Student Board to help plan events and share your ideas with others.

 - Get involved with campus-wide committees that allow you to express opinions that will help GU build a more diversified community.
 You are a valuable resource to the university!